FAQS (Frequently Asked Questions)

 Can bankruptcy help me with unpaid taxes?

 Like other forms of debt, past due taxes can create a significant burden.
 Filing for bankruptcy protection can be an effective tool to reduce or eliminate the burden of unpaid IRS or tax debt.
 In general, filing for Chapter 13 bankruptcy protection will allow you to discharge more tax debts than a Chapter 7 bankruptcy.
+Many Arizona bankruptcy lawyers can assist you with bankruptcy and tax questions.

 Can my creditors harass me after I have filed bankruptcy?